bravoalpha79/k9-zen/README.md

 # K9Zen

 K9Zen (shorthand for "canine zen") is a website for a fictional dog training school of the same name.
-What makes the K9Zen Training School special is its use of the Positive Reinforcement Training (PRT) method.
+What makes the K9Zen Dog Training school special is its use of the Positive Reinforcement Training (PRT) method.

 Traditional dog training usually relies on "carrot-and-stick" methods i.e. the combined use of rewards and punishments (or "corrections") to induce desirable and prevent/correct unwanted dog behaviour.
 However, while appearing effective on the short term, punishment and the use of force have a negative impact on the dog-owner relationship and may also produce unwanted side effects, such as development of anxiety or reactiveness in the dog.

-On the other hand, K9Zen (appying PRT) relies solely on positive motivation to steer the dog towards desired behavioural patterns.
+On the other hand, K9Zen (applying PRT) relies solely on positive motivation to steer the dog towards desired behavioural patterns.

-**_"K9Zen Training School - because your favourite snout deserves the best."_**
+**_"K9Zen Dog Training - because your favourite snout deserves the best."_**